Configure a Mesh Global Control Plane with the Kubernetes demo app

 example-cp

-control plane. - Select Configure kumactl from the Global Control Plane Actions dropdown menu and follow the steps in the wizard to connect
+control plane. - From the Actions dropdown menu, select Configure kumactl and follow the steps in the wizard to connect

 kumactl